5 Legal Issues Your Company’s BYOD Policy Must Address

 The privacy aspects of BYOD are a still-evolving subject area.
 For example, when a BYOD employee quits or is let go, to whom does the information on their personal devices belong?
 Who is responsible for complying with state or federal laws requiring that personal information held on a device no longer used for business purposes be destroyed or made indecipherable?

 One approach that's gaining favor with many employers is the use of MDM (Mobile Device Management) software installed on the device.
 MDM allows the company to manage the information stored on a worker's phone, and remotely destroy it if necessary.
-However, in some instances employees' personal information, such as photos, text message, and emails, have also been removed from the device.
+However, in some instances employees' personal information, such as photos, text messages, and emails, have also been removed from the device.
 And since MDM allows the device to be remotely wiped clean without the intervention or even notification of the employee, the potential privacy minefield a company might find itself in is obvious.

 If MDM is used with BYOD devices, the employer should insure that workers are informed up front of the possibility of their personal information being compromised, either inadvertently or deliberately, if the company exercises its right to remotely delete information from that individual's device.